graeme-lockley/rebo-lang/docs/index.md

 - Pattern matching, and
 - Unit, boolean, char, integer, float, string, function, sequence,  record types and files

-The interpreter and runtime system is written in Zig however as much of the library functions are written in Rebo.
+The interpreter and runtime system is written in Zig however much of the library functions are written in Rebo.
 As more and more is built out and the runtime system is optimised, the language semantics will be preserved.

 # Core Language